nus-cs2113-AY2122S2/tp/docs/UserGuide.md

   <br>

 ### Editing an activity: `activity /edit`
-Edits an existing activity so that you can change details of an activity.<br>
+Edits an existing activity so that you can change the details of an activity.<br>

 There are 2 ways that you can edit an activity:
 1. Record the total cost to be split amongst everyone involved